-- British non-flowering plants (lichens) - British non-flowering plants (bryophytes) - Records and personalia of significant Leicestershire naturalists and collectors (including Pulteney, Bloxham, Berkeley, Sowter, Ballard, Fletcher) - Leicestershire flowering plants, ferns, slime moulds and algae. - Collections of local natural history societies - Botanical microscope slide collection
+- British non-flowering plants (lichens and bryophytes) - Records and personalia of significant Leicestershire naturalists and collectors (including Pulteney, Bloxham, Berkeley, Sowter, Ballard, Fletcher, Hesselgreaves, Hering, Iliffe) - Leicestershire flowering plants, ferns, slime moulds and fungi. - Microscope slides of historic collections of algae

-Zoology Areas of excellence

-Important reference collections of Leicestershire (Leicester and Rutland) insects, from the 1800s to the present day and supporting reference collection of insects taken in the UK (England, Scotland, Ireland and Wales).
+Zoology Areas of excellence- Important reference collections of the Vice County of Leicestershire & Rutland (VC55) insects, from the 1800s to the present day and supporting reference collection of insects taken in the UK.